mciver83/react-paint/README.md

 ## Black Diamond

-Right now you can click on a square and it will change colors.
-Now try to make it so when you click, it will change the colors of any of the squares that the mouse enters until you lift up.
+Make it so when you click down on the mouse, it will change the color of all of the squares that the mouse enters until you release the mouse.
 A continuous painting motion.

 ## Contributions